p2panda/handbook/website/docs/tutorials/tauri.md

 }
 ```

-We will want access to logs from our application and any important dependencies (especially from `aqaudoggo`) to do that we're building a `Logger` instance which will capture and make available any logs bubbling up.
+We will want access to logs from our application and any important dependencies (especially from `aquadoggo`) to do that we're building a `Logger` instance which will capture and make available any logs bubbling up.

 Now if we start the app, `aquadoggo` should launch in the background.
 We can access the logs to check this is happening correctly: